Tradescantia Purple Heart Care: Easy Guide

 • Common name: Purple Heart / Purple Misery

-• Family: Commelinaceae
+• Family : Commelinaceae

-• Origin: Mexico
+• Origin : Mexico

-• Type: Creeping plant with decorative foliage
+• Kind : Creeping plant with decorative foliage

-• Size: Up to 40 cm high and 60 cm wide
+• Size : Up to 40 cm high and 60 cm wide

 🌞 Light